Bigo Live's Global Community Marks A Year Of Influence At Annual Gala

 With over 1,000 guests in attendance, this year's gala underscores the company's commitment to promoting creativity and innovation, providing content creators and viewers with a diverse and enriching experience.

-SINGAPORE – media OutReach Newswire – 22 January 2025 – Bigo Live, a leading global social live-streaming platform, is excited to announce the return of the highly anticipated BIGO Awards Gala, now in its sixth edition.
-Under the theme“LIVE YOUR OASIS”, the event celebrates creativity, community, and sustainability while fostering a safe and innovative digital ecosystem.
+OutReach Newswire - 22 January 2025 - Bigo Live, a leading global social live-streaming platform, is excited to announce the return of the highly anticipated BIGO Awards Gala, now in its sixth edition.
+Under the theme 'LIVE YOUR OASIS', the event celebrates creativity, community, and sustainability while fostering a safe and innovative digital ecosystem.
 Taking place on January 24, 2025, at the iconic Marina Bay Sands, Sands Theatre in Singapore, the gala returns to the city where Bigo Live was founded.

 BIGO Awards Gala 2025